alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 ### Notes to discuss during 1:1
 - Training plan
+  - EK - Github basics and R training sounds like a good plan for this autumn.
+  - Also making a list of resources available is a good idea.

 #### Who did you help this week?
 - I helped SB and GA with editing some text for AutSPACES ethics